madmace/ALFONSo_ICL8038/ICs.md

 **LM339** Quad Comparators<BR>
 This quad comparator is used extensively to make CD4066B control lines compatible.
 The CD4066Bs are used to switch the frequency range, to enable individual harmonics and enable the singles VCO.
-The CD4066 must have a dual power supply to fully support the signals produced, and in this mode enabling and disabling of the bilateral switches is done with the +8V/-8V control signals.
+The CD4066 must have a dual power supply to fully support the signals produced, and in this mode enabling and disabling of the bilateral switches is done with the +5V/-5V control signals.
 Then the +5V/0V MCP23S17 I/O Expander outputs are converted to dual levels using the Quad comparators provided by the LM339.
 Currently each VCO needs 8 control GPIOs.
 For a total of two LM339 per VCO dedicated to this purpose.
 The LM339 is also used to purify the square wave output which is suboptimal due to the value of the pull-up resistor.
 In this case one is used for VCO.

 **LM393** Dual Comparators<BR>
-The LM393 is a dual comparator used primarily to produce a +5V/0 signal, derived from the square wave, compatible with the CCP input of the controller.
+The LM393 is a dual comparator used primarily to produce a +5V/0 signal, derived from the square wave, compatible with the a generic input of the controller.
 This allows the controller to calculate the current frequency of the selected VCO.

 **CD4066B** CMOS Quad Bilateral Switch<BR>